 Objectives

-Our evaluation will examine UNHCR’s repatriation efforts from both a policy and strategic perspective and an operational perspective.
-The evaluation aims to provide practical guidance and insight into UNHCR operational processes in order to strengthen UNHCR repatriation practice, as well as provide insights into UNHCR’s strategic relevance and added value in repatriation activities.
+Our evaluation examined UNHCR’s repatriation efforts from both a policy and strategic perspective and an operational perspective.
+The evaluation sought to provide practical guidance and insight into UNHCR operational processes in order to strengthen UNHCR repatriation practice, as well as provide insights into UNHCR’s strategic relevance and added value in repatriation activities.

 Contact Elisa Sandri (elisa.sandri@itad.com) if you would like to discuss this project.